Warren Tea Ltd.

-Review the performance of the Company in the area of CSR including the evaluation ofthe impact of the Company's CSR activities
+Review the performance of the Company in the area of CSR including theevaluation of the impact of the Company CSR activities

-The Nomination and Remuneration Committee has earlier approved the Board EvaluationPolicy.
+The Nomination and Remuneraton Committee has earlier approved the Board EvaluationPolicy.
 All the Directors including Independent Directors and the Non-IndependentDirectors have continued to contribute their inputs in the process of evaluation of theDirectors.
-The Independent Directors and the Nomination and Remuneration Committee Membershave continued to review the performance of all the Directors including the Chairman andthe Managing Director and thence the performance of the Board as awhole.
+The Independent Directors and the Nomination and Remuneration Committee Membershave continued to review the performance of all the Directors including the Chairman an dthe Managing Director and thence the performance of the Board as awhole.
 The Board inturn with such inputs have carried out annual evaluation of its own performance itsCommittees and individual Directors.

 Stakeholders Relationship Committee

 The Committee consists of Mr S Bhoopal as the Chairman and Mrs A K Bindra Mr Vinay KGoenka and Mr S K Ghosh as members.
-Details of the Committee are provided in the Report onCorporate Governance in Annexure H to this Report.
+Details of the Commitee are provided in the Report onCorporate Governance in Annexure G to this Report.

 Change in nature of Business if any

-There has been no change in the business of the Company
+There has been no change in the nature of business of the Company

 Details of Directors/Key Managerial Personnel